Iel (pronoun): Debates

 some people in non-binary communities reject iel on the premise that it is indeed too similar to standard subject pronouns.
 They express concern that this similarity could lead people to believe it is a slight mispronunciation or typo (and not its own unique non-binary pronoun) and/or not to notice a distinction at all.

 Debates around the pronoun have also focused on the difficulty of introducing gender neutrality into a language where every noun falls into one of two genders.
 Even in cases where a gender neutral pronoun is used in a sentence, the rest of the words in that sentence would still need to be conjugated accordingly, requiring the introduction of neutral word endings as well.

 According to Catherine Lalonde of Le Devoir, discussions surrounding the pronoun have been less polarised in Canada than in France.
+Sylvain Sarrazin of La Presse has also noted that the pronoun has received a more positive reception in Québec than in France.
 Mathieu Avanzi of the Sorbonne University has stated that use of the pronoun is more prominent in online culture than in traditional media culture.

 Mathieu Goux of the University of Caen Normandy has argued that the French language is often viewed "with the idea that it should never change" and that the "iel" has seen resistance similar to Verlan.
 French Minister Delegate for Gender Equality, Diversity and Equal Opportunities Élisabeth Moreno had defended use of the pronoun, saying that it can enrich the language and including it "doesn't force anything on those who don't want to use it."